-A Host Community Agreement signed by South Fork Wind, the Town of East Hampton, New York, and the East Hampton Town Trustees established easements for an onshore export cable in exchange for monetary and non-monetary benefits.98 Per the agreement, South Fork Wind will pay approximately \$29 million to the town over 25 years.
-Nonmonetary benefits include any road repairs needed because of cable installation construction and a fisheries liaison to communicate between the developer and the local fishing community for the lifetime of the project.99 The agreement also included The content in this section includes updated material previously published in Offshore Wind & Community Benefits Agreements in California: An Introduction (June 2023) specific conditions for cable construction, installation, maintenance, repair, replacement, removal, and decommissioning, such as time limitations, traffic management conditions, noise standards, and environmental protections.
+A Host Community Agreement signed by South Fork Wind, the Town of East Hampton, New York, and the East Hampton Town Trustees established easements for an onshore export cable in exchange for monetary and non-monetary benefits.
+Per the agreement, South Fork Wind will pay approximately \$29 million to the town over 25 years.
+Non-monetary benefits include any road repairs needed because of cable installation construction and a fisheries liaison to communicate between the developer and the local fishing community for the lifetime of the project.
+The agreement also included specific conditions for cable construction, installation, maintenance, repair, replacement, removal, and decommissioning, such as time limitations, traffic management conditions, noise standards, and environmental protections.
 The agreement went into effect in March 2021,100 before construction on the project began.101